OttoMeister/Siemens-Tia-Portal-PID-Controller/README.md

 #Intermediate_value += (#ir_SetpointDiverence - #Intermediate_value) * #PastTime / #HoldingTime;
 #or_Output := (#ir_SetpointDiverence - #Intermediate_value) * #ir_DifferentialGain ;
 ```
-The rest is just preventig the interal to windup aud check the Cycle time is valid.
+Rest of code is mostly to prevent integral windup and ensure the cycle time is valid.

-Note on porting to Step-7, Codesys or similar:
+Note on porting to Step-7, Codesys, or similar:
 ```
 #PastTime := LREAL_TO_REAL(RUNTIME(#StaticCycleTime_Aux));
 IF #PastTime > 0 AND #PastTime < 0.1 THEN
 ```
-The first line returns the time between two calls in seconds.
-The resolution is accurate to the nanosecond.
-The second one checks the validity.
-With Step-7 I would pass the time as parameter, with Codesys TIME_TCK can be used.
-On 300 PLC it might be possible to work with "SFC64"(TIMETICK).
+The first line returns the time between two calls in seconds with nanosecond accuracy.
+The second line checks validity.
+With Step-7, pass time as a parameter; with Codesys, use TIME_TCK.
+On 300 PLC, it might be possible to work with "SFC64" (TIMETICK).

 ## License
 This project is released under the WTFPL LICENSE.